Welcome

 If you are attending the clinic as a private patient you do not need a referral, if you intend to use the medicare rebate plan, you will need a referral from a GP.

-At Lismore Osteopathy we are government registered allied health practitioners, dedicated in understanding the interaction between the different structures and systems of the human body and their relationship to your health.
+At Lismore Osteopathy we are government registered allied health practitioners, dedicated to understanding the interaction between the different structures and systems of the human body and their relationship to your health.